IBM-Cloud/docs/services/mobilepush/t_restapi.md

 ##Push REST API filters
 {: #push-api-rest-filters}

 Filters define a search criteria that restrict data that is returned from a GET API of Push.
 Apply the filters against the result of the Get operation that you want to filter.
-The filter restricts the number of entries that are included in the result.
-For example, you can use a filter to search a tag with a starts with "test".
-You can generate a filter by using the following syntax.
+The filter restricts the number of entries included in the result.
+For example, you can use a filter to search for tags that start with "test".

+Filters can be generated using the following syntax:

 **name**
 The field name on which the filter is being applied.